unijohn/configs/README.md

-# configs
+# Introduction
-Various configuration files for bash shell
+This repo is for various configuration files that may not come with a package when installed.